 Transforming the biological research landscape with DOE

 DOE is a powerful statistical and experimental design tool that allows biological researchers to make their processes more defined and predictable.
-The methodology is well suited to automate liquid handling and an array of software tools exist to help translate DOE designs into viable experiments.
-The data bottleneck can be addressed manually for small scale DOE designs, but new software tools like ML can tease out new insights from the data allowing for more predictable and accurate research in the traditionally unpredictable field of biology.
+The methodology is well suited to automating liquid handling and an array of software tools exist to help translate DOE designs into viable experiments.
+The data bottleneck can be addressed manually for small-scale DOE designs, but new software tools like ML can tease out new insights from the data allowing for more predictable and accurate research in the traditionally unpredictable field of biology.

 DOE is already a cornerstone of industry standards supporting Quality by Design principles and the adoption of Computer-Aided Biology tools in this space is well underway.
 DOE and supporting CAB technologies are poised to transform the biological research landscape, uncovering new insights from data and ensuring biological research is more robust and precise than ever.

 Learn more about DOE from our in-house experts by clicking here.